 Some active adults choose to go very low-maintenance by living in an apartment or apartment-style condominium.
 They have no yard to worry about, and the building’s exterior maintenance is the responsibility of the community.
 Depending on the situation, systems for heating and cooling may be the responsibility of the condo’s homeowner or be treated as part of the building.

 Townhouses or attached villas offer a bit more privacy for those who would rather not live in an apartment building or condo.
 The number of attached homes in a single building varies.
 Many active adult communities offer duplex (two) or quad-style (four) attached homes.
 Attached homes generally have smaller yards, offering some outdoor space without the hassle of tending a larger yard.

-Whether active adults choose a single-family home or an attached home, they may opt to live in a community which covers all of their home’s exterior maintenance.
-This would include the repair and maintenance of the home’s roof, siding and other exterior items, as well as yardwork and snow removal.
+Whether active adults choose a single-family home or an attached home, they may opt to live in a community that covers all of their home’s exterior maintenance.
+This would include the repair and maintenance of the home’s roof, siding, and other exterior items, as well as yard work and snow removal.

-Indoors, Baby Boomers can also incorporate low-maintenance features such as single-level living, open floor plans and other universal design elements.
+Indoors, active adults can also incorporate low-maintenance features such as single-level living, open floor plans. and other universal design elements.
 Choices throughout the home can be made with ease of care in mind.
 For example, certain styles of countertop materials, flooring, cabinetry design, and durable interior wall paint can contribute to a low-maintenance lifestyle.

-While Baby Boomers once accepted yardwork and exterior home care as just one aspect of the American Dream, retiring to an active adult community allows them to reclaim some of their free time.
-With all of the options available, active adults are sure to find a low-maintenance home in a community which meets their new retirement dreams.
+While active adults once accepted yardwork and exterior home care as just one aspect of the American Dream, retiring to an active adult community allows them to reclaim some of their free time.
+With all of the options available, active adults are sure to find a low-maintenance home in a community that meets their new retirement dreams.